llaske/sugarizer/docs/tutorial_step7.md

 			}, { mimetype: 'image/png' }, { mimetype: 'image/jpeg' });

 When the callback is called, if the `entry` parameter is `null` it's mean that the dialog box was closed without selection.
 Else the `entry` parameter contains metadata for the selected item.
 So we can create a `DatastoreObject` to handle the object and specifically load its content using the `loadAsText` method.
-We've already seen this method in [step 4](tutorial_step4.md) but this time it's not to load the Journal item associated to the activity but to load another Journal item.
+We've already seen this method in [step 4](tutorial_step4.md) but this time it's not to load the Journal item associated with the activity but to load another Journal item.

 The callback for the `loadAsText` method receive the content of the item into the `data` parameter.
 In the case of an image, it's a base64 encoding of the image.
 Something like: